Tips for Do-It-Yourself Mice Control

 Where should I place mouse traps or bait*?

-- Perpendicular to the wall and in dark corners
+- Traps and bait stations should be placed perpendicular to the wall and in dark corners

 - Behind or under appliances, including stove, refrigerator, dishwasher